haskell/cabal/doc/cabal-package-description-file.rst

    making new contributions.

 -  The ``this`` kind refers to the branch and tag of a repository that contains the sources for this version or release of a package.
 For most source control systems this involves specifying a tag, id or hash of some form and perhaps a branch.
-The purpose is to be able to reconstruct the sources corresponding to a particular package version.
-This might be used to indicate what sources to get if someone needs to fix a bug in an older branch that is no longer an active head branch.

-You can specify one kind or the other or both.
 As an example here are the repositories for the Cabal library.
 Note that the ``this`` kind of repository specifies a tag.

 ::